-- 56.1.
-In 2011, Dorset LEP was allocated £9.7m as a revolving loan scheme to support innovation, productivity and the creation of jobs and housing in Dorset. - 56.2.
-The Growing Places Fund is overseen by a Dorset LEP committee and reports directly to the main Dorset LEP Board.
+- 54.1.
+In 2011, Dorset LEP was allocated £9.4m as a revolving loan scheme to support innovation, productivity and the creation of jobs and housing in Dorset. - 54.2.
+The Growing Places Fund is overseen by a Dorset LEP committee and reports directly to the main Dorset LEP Board. - 54.3.
+For up to date amount of funding secured, outputs and outcomes, see our Programme Dashboard.

-57. Getting Building Fund
+55. Getting Building Fund